alexandrovkv/Leaflet.NMEALayer/README.md

 ## Dependencies
 leaflet 1.*
 ## Limitations
-Currently only sentences with NAVSTAR GPS talker ID supported
+Currently only sentences with NAVSTAR GPS talker ID is supported